atsid/permissive/documents/API.md

 * expanding a repo retrieves the list of users with access (1 with permission_repo={selected repo})
 * toggle button will be present on each user with None|Read|Write|Admin (1)
 * clicking toggle button for a set of repos and then "save" will send changes one-at-a-time (7 or 8 for each repo)

+###By-organization
+* matrix of organization repos and users along with associated user permissions per repo